Caonabo

-Caonabo (died 1496) was a Taíno cacique (chieftain) of Hispaniola at the time of Christopher Columbus's arrival to the island.
+Caonabo (died 1496) was a cacique (chieftain) of Hispaniola at the time of Christopher Columbus's arrival to the island.
 He was known for his fighting skills and his ferocity.
-He was married to Anacaona, who was the sister of another cacique named Bohechío.
+Caonabo was married to Anacaona, who was the sister of another cacique named Bohechío.
+He was born to the Lucayan people and later migrated to the island.

 In retaliation against mistreatment of the Taíno people, Caonabo led attacks against the Spanish, including an assault on La Navidad which left 39 Spaniards dead.
 His capture in 1494 led to the first native American uprising against the Spanish rule.
 Caonabo died in Spanish captivity.

 Chieftain of Maguana

 The five cacicazgos (chiefdoms) of Hispaniola at the time of Christopher Columbus's arrival.

 Caonabo was one of the principal caciques on Hispaniola at the time of Christopher Columbus's arrival.
 The island was divided into five cacicazgos (chiefdoms).
 Caonabo most likely lived in what is now San Juan de la Maguana, Dominican Republic.
 He ruled over the chiefdom of Maguana in the southern part of the island.
-His wife, Anacaona, was the sister of another powerful cacique—Bohechío, of the neighboring Jaragua.
-Caonabo was not native to Hispaniola, rather he was born on the Lucayan Archipelago of the Bahamas.
+His wife, Anacaona, was the sister of another powerful cacique—Bohechío, of the neighboring Jaragua (what is now Southern Haiti) Caonabo was not native to Hispaniola, rather he was born on the Lucayan Archipelago of the Bahamas.

 The historian Bartolomé de las Casas, one of the first Spanish settlers in the Americas, wrote of Caonabo: